 ALICE KIRKPATRICK – Production Designer

 Alice graduated from Central Saint Martins with a degree in Fashion Design with Marketing.
-During her studies she worked as the creative assistant and studio manager for fashion designer Gareth Pugh, whose designs pushed the boundaries of working with fabric by using other materials, often overlapping into sculpture.
-Her love for working in 3D and print led to her transition into set design.
+During her studies, she worked as the creative assistant and studio manager for fashion designer Gareth Pugh, who’s designs pushed the boundaries of working with fabric by using other materials and often overlapping into sculpture.
+Her love for working in 3D, partnered with a passion for creating narratives to immerse people in, led to her transition into set design.

-Alice has worked alongside David White for several years on global campaigns, print and film projects worldwide.
-Her work has been published in British Vogue, Dazed and Confused, The Gentlewoman, Arena Homme+ and Another Magazine and she regularly collaborates with photographers Theo Sion, Rory Payne, Colin Dodgson and Ben Weller.
+Her work has been published in British Vogue, Dazed and Confused, The Gentlewoman, Arena Homme+ and Another Magazine amongst others.

 SASHA MANZANERO – Editor